 In the new smartphone arms race, designers want to deliver special features that let you do things with your phone you couldn't before.
 For example, the Samsung Galaxy S4, LG Optimus G Pro and HTC One can all be used as TV remotes, because they integrate an IR blaster and a dedicated app.
 Samsung goes the extra mile with the Galaxy S4, offering new Air Gestures, health and translation apps, and the ability to broadcast the same song to multiple S4s simultaneously.

 Meanwhile, the iPhone has the Siri personal assistant, Shared Photo Streams and FaceTime, Apple's own video chat service.
 Windows Phone fan?
 Only Nokia offers a PureView camera, which delivers unparalleled low-light performance, and the augmented reality City Lens app.
 HTC touts Beats Audio for both its Android and Windows phones.
-[12 Best Features of the Galaxy S4]

 Bottom line: Do your homework to learn the difference between features you'll find useful and those you'll ignore after a few days.

 If you add up how much you'll pay for your plan over two years, it just makes sense to get the very best device you can afford, especially if you'll be on a contract.
 Let's say you signed up for a 2GB plan on Verizon.
 After 24 months, you would have spent $2,599, including the cost of a $199 phone, versus $2,499 if you purchased a $99 phone.
 To us, it's worth the extra money to get the latest and greatest phone.